Motivation

 end

 This works as the definition above except that the arguments are not converted to Float64 now.
 One can store different values in x and y, for example String (e.g. VaguePosition("Hello","world")).
 Although the above definition might be convenient, it limits the compiler's ability to specialize, as the type VaguePosition does not carry information about type of x and y, which has a negative impact on the performance.
-For example
+Let's demonstrate it on an example of random walk. where we implement function move which move position by position.

 using BenchmarkTools